openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 ### Model Priority

-This property enables you to control the priorities of models in the Auto-Device plugin.
+The `ov::hint::model_priority` property enables you to control the priorities of models in the Auto-Device plugin.
 A high-priority model will be loaded to a supported high-priority device.
 A lower-priority model will not be loaded to a device that is occupied by a higher-priority model.

 @sphinxdirective